1. What is eCom Foundations?

 There's a strong section on SEO for dropshipping.

-And I really like how she digs into sales psychology & how to apply it with your store.
+In addition, I really like how she digs into sales psychology & how to apply it with your store.

 It's not the most comprehensive course, but it's designed with the beginner in mind.